roboconf/roboconf.github.io/en/user-guide-snapshot/configuring-the-deployment-manager.md

 <br />

+# Installing Additional Bundles

-# Installing the Target Handlers
+## Installing Target Handlers

 By default, no target handler is installed.
 A target handler is in charge of creating and terminating machines in a given infrastructure.